What is Commissioned Art? Definition and How to Get Started

 Definition and Significance

-Commissioned art is when you ask an artist to make a specific piece of artwork just for you.
+Commissioned art definition is quite easy - it is when you ask an artist to make a specific piece of artwork just for you.
 It's like giving the artist a special task.

 This could be a painting, a drawing, or even a sculpture.
 The cool part is that you get to decide what it looks like, what's in it, and even the colors used.